kostaskol/MqttConnection-Desktop/README.md

                 <p align="center">
                 	<img src="https://lh3.googleusercontent.com/Ew-WyQe2zYDScc2vShZW7B1XLAhcrZY3byV5NGosIaLWvVtjlbfKJO184s5TYhcFbbIwgGW57R0LMYX_5J4iPAL2Si16YU6d6V88hzyHFPBDxQ_vkz-eIHNdOqdLWn_d4TWMA8YO82hMNoolWZuKH77j2Ol5YQE9LcrvQ321LLBWldCVGofdvSowUeKQfnUD3f0efjAGMYTP6mF_Au1SPjd_A9kMG3FrgGKqd_p0C7Ss5YM_IDJ0k1ovyenchLfSd1Dz29ZeKaFGHHuGcyklCpZSnsVxMzY_6UpNMgZpQ-83uodLokTc5eyB-cwO16AAHaySc84qApPGByHrJMYbomhugwe0n3G2q-R66GLgR4e658PIhh-gWqHN3ylaLnnhpoAxXxEbq7KwOvr9N4h66I0PhxmfsliKQmj_Dqqpr2dNtClIB0GKtmimRjzyNt-_EYSzCDrU_LsPx5MEBSrvAb8XTsOjDDQils2qFpIavJdJ5aFGAB8a9BzFX3M3c4e3rnVh6KK72cryoakaBuv5OO7Q4FSSy0LeQDlvugJzp5tZJ3i1TA8qH0c85iugfwWLr09kik2BwRdtBS2esekvriig58UEnNBfzzTTjo5EWxmKQt_WFI_q=w600-h486-no" />
                 </p>
+    + <h2> <a name="algorithm">**Algorithm**</a> </h2>
+        1. A threshold and a current lighting value are supplied to the algorithm.
+        2. For the first set amount of times we receive a lighting value, we add it to a sum and do nothing else.
+           When we have enough values, we calculate the user's current environment average
+        3. We calculate the actual threshold ((100 - threshold) / 100)
+        4. If the lighting value is greater than the user's current average + the actual threshold, we recalculate the average
+        5. If the lighting value is less than the user's current average - the actual threshold, we warn them about a possibility of danger
+        6. If the lighting value is within these two limits, the user is persumed in a safe state

 This is the end of the desktop application's README file.
 For information regarding the android client, please